tsinghua-ideal/UniZK/README.md

 ```

 A log file with the name of the application, such as “sha256.log”, will appear in the folder with the simulation results.

+## Hint
+Trace files can take up a lot of disk space.
+Ensure you have enough space when testing large applications and remember to clean up the files after testing!